Use case · Scaling a Team

 How is Forwarding different from Alerts?

-Forwarding mirrors every webhook into a channel — including the successful ones — so the team has live visibility into the stream.
+Forwarding mirrors every callback into a channel — including the successful ones — so the team has live visibility into the stream.
 Alerts only fire when a rule trips (failure rate, inactivity, latency spike).
 Most teams run both: a #stripe-stream channel for the firehose, a #stripe-incidents channel for paging.

 Will Slack/Discord get spammed during a load test?